sonic-net/DASH/dash-pipeline/README-dash-workflows.md

 ```

 ## Run libsai C++ tests
-This exercises the `libsai.so` shared library with c++ programs.
+This exercises the `libsai.so` shared library with C++ programs.
 This tests the SAI API handlers and P4Runtime client adaptor, which communicates to the running `simple_switch_grpc` process over a socket.
 ```
 make run-libsai-test
 ```